 While divorce mediation and collaborative divorce are appropriate for most couples, a few caveats apply.
 The collaborative process is a bit more complex than mediation and may therefore be unnecessary in very simple divorces.
 Both mediation and collaborative divorce can also be inappropriate in cases of domestic violence, or in other situations where there is a large power differential between the spouses.
 The inclusion of attorneys in collaborative sessions builds in some protection.
 Parties in mediation can add protection by having attorneys participate more frequently and by imposing additional safeguards.

 Whether you are ready to jump into mediation or need more information to help you decide which process is best for you, the mediators at the Weinberger Mediation Center are ready to help.
-Contact us for a free consultation.
+Contact us for an initial consultation.